thukutaJones/ai4h_aims-au/code/README.md

 ## Description

-A deep learning sandbox for Mila's AIMS project.
+A deep learning sandbox for Project AIMS.

 This framework is primarily meant to help the prototyping of new models and data loaders.
 It relies on [PyTorch](https://pytorch.org/get-started/locally/) in combination with